adelekedare/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1- A script that prints the effective name of current user 'whoami'.
 2- A script that prints all the groups the current user is part of.
 3- A script that changes the owner of file.
 4- A script to create empty file.
+5- A script that grants execute permission to owner of file.